 Now you can have all the goodness of crunchy sweet-sour pickles without going to the trouble of canning them.
-A batch of these puckery slices can keep in the freezer for up to 6 weeks—but they never last that long at my house! — Jean Vance Charlotte, North Carolina
+Even though these puckery slices can be stored in the freezer, they don't last long at my house. — Jean Vance Charlotte, North Carolina

 - 3 medium onions, thinly sliced